blindopen/blindopen.github.io/_pages/about.md

 # 🔥 News
-- *2025.08*: &nbsp;🎉🎉 SEPT: Squeeze-and-Excitation Point Transformer with Wise Composite Information Encoding for Segmentation and Classification has been accepted for publication in *Neurocomputing*.
+- <div align="justify">*2025.08*: &nbsp;🎉🎉 SEPT: Squeeze-and-Excitation Point Transformer with Wise Composite Information Encoding for Segmentation and Classification has been accepted for publication in *Neurocomputing*.</div>

 # 🎖 Projects